cbohannon4/IntegratedEpic/README.md

 **Instructions:**

--This is a (currently) basic to-do list webpage implemented with HTML, CSS, and JavaScript.
+-This is a to-do list webpage implemented with HTML, CSS, and JavaScript.
 It integrates WeatherAPI as a web service and a simple Amazon Web Service as a cloud service.
 The main files are "index.html, style.css, app.js and script.js".
 The Weather API JS file is "Weather.js".

 **CSC 425 Epic Project API List** (Will be updated as more is added)